 - Improved operational capabilities – supports remote disconnect/connect, advanced outage reporting, detects power quality and energy theft, and tampering safety concerns.

-- Roadmap for future initiatives – provides the foundation for smart grid management to facilitate the integration of distributed generation, automation, and energy conservation for voltage reduction.
+- Finally, a roadmap for future initiatives – provides the foundation for smart grid management to facilitate the integration of distributed generation, automation, and energy conservation for voltage reduction.